Cold brew coffee is a summertime staple. In fact, it's such a staple that you can purchase it in stores these days.

 "Regular cold brew coffee and cold brew concentrate comparison in glasses."

-Cold brew concentrate also differs in steeping time compared to the regular version.
-Cold brew concentrate is steeped for 14 hours, and regular cold brew needs 15-16 hours to brew that perfect cup of coffee.
+It is steeped for 14 hours, while regular cold brew requires 15-16 hours to brew the perfect cup of coffee.

 How to make cold brew concentrate?

-You can make cold brew concentrate very easily when you’ve got every ingredient at home.
-You’ll need the following items to make cold brew concentrate at home:
+You can make cold brew concentrate very easily when you've got every ingredient at home.

 • Coarsely ground coffee: 80 grams